-Michelle comes from a farming family of twelve having grown up in South East Ireland.
-Volunteering and giving back was a central part of her upbringing especially handed down from the threads of her mother, Molly.
-She gained valuable high level customer service and business experience worldwide in the hospitality industry in Ireland, Australia, Switzerland and America where the expectations was to “meet and exceed customer expectations.”
-She has worked in numerous fields including private aviation, financial advising, and property and has been a business owner.
+Michelle grew up in South East Ireland and comes from a farming family of twelve.
+Volunteering and giving back were central to her upbringing, handed down from the threads of her mother, Molly.
+She has worldwide customer service and business experience in the hospitality industry, working in Ireland, Australia, Switzerland and America.
+Michelle understands and has field experience in numerous fields including private aviation, financial advising, and property and has been a business owner.

-After the birth of her only daughter and moving to Phoenix she became an early childhood educator and here her passion for education developed.
-Seeing the disparity in educational opportunity for children and families combined with a willingness to make a difference and creating “an equal playing field for all“ took on even greater meaning.
+Following the birth of her daughter and a move to Phoenix, she discovered her passion for education after becoming an early childhood educator.
+Seeing the disparity in educational opportunity for children and families she encountered, she made a commitment to make a difference by working to create an equal playing field for all.

-Michelle was invited to be on the board of urbanSTEW in 2018, to act as a catalyst to connect people with passion and vision who want to make a difference.
-This is done through the holistic vision of urbanSTEW projects.
+In 2019, Michelle was invited to join the urbanSTEW board, bringing her educational expertise and community-building chops to connect people with passion and vision who want to make a difference.

 Past and Co-founding Members

 Stjepan is a professional software developer.
 He graduated in 2009 with a Ph.D. in Computer Science and an M.F.A. in Dance at Arizona State University (both degrees with concentrations from the School of Arts, Media and Engineering), and holds B.S. and M.S. degrees in Computer Science from Iowa State University.
 His research focused on the analysis of human movement, with an emphasis of recognition of patterns such as gestures, or inference of certain movement qualities.